shanahdt/MUSI3030/_sources/syllabus.txt

 Richard Taruskin, *Music in the Nineteenth Century* (Oxford, 2009; paperback, ISBN 0195384830)

 Suggested Reading
 ---------

+Carl Dahlhaus, *Nineteenth-Century Music* (University of California Press, 1991; paperback, ISBN 0520076443)

-Piero Weiss and Richard Taruskin, Music in the Western World (Schirmer, 2007; paperback, 2nd edition, ISBN 053458599X)
+Piero Weiss and Richard Taruskin, *Music in the Western World* (Schirmer, 2007; paperback, 2nd edition, ISBN 053458599X)

-Any supplemental readings will be available on Collab, along with musical scores.
+Note that while I encourage building a library of such important musicological texts, these books can be quite expensive.
+I will work to put as much of these suggested readings on either this website or Collab, along with musical scores.

 For the listening assignments, I will direct you either to a streaming database to which the UVa library subscribes, or good quality recordings on YouTube.
+Links will also be made available on the course website.

 If you have difficulty locating material for this course, please let me know immediately by email.

 Website
 -------

-The course website can be found at http://memory.osu.edu/classes/python.
-This site is where all course materials and information are made available, including the lectures and exercises.
+The course website can be found at http://shanahdt.github.io/MUSI3030/.
+This site contains lectures, course materials, supplementary readings, quizzes and assignments *for self assessment*, and helpful links.
+It is intended to complement, rather than replace, Collab.

 Assistance
 ----------

 I am available and interested in talking with you about the course, the course material, and strategies to enhance your learning.
-I'm usually available after class, can answer questions by e-mail (sederberg.1@osu.edu) or phone (292-1424), and will gladly set up an appointment at a time that is mutually acceptable for more lengthy discussions.
+We can usually have brief discussions after class, and I am able to answer questions by e-mail (dts9h@virginia.edu) at any time.
+Additionally, I am happy to set up an appointment at a time that is mutually acceptable for more lengthy discussions.

 ..